aetperf/aetperf.github.io/_posts/2023-09-08-A-Transit-graph-for-static-macro-assignment.md

 - outer_transfer
 - walking

-If we buit the graph for the city of Lypn France (GTFS files from 2022), we get 20196 vertices and 91107 edges.
+If we buit the graph for the city of Lyon France (GTFS files from 2022), we get 20196 vertices and 91107 edges.
 Here is the distribution of edge types:

 | Edge type        |   Count |
 |:-----------------|--------:|